wordofwarning/wordofwarning.org/current/2022-worksahead/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Works Ahead 2022" # the name of the artist or company
-show: "A sample of new performance" # the name of the show
+show: "A sample of new performance." # the name of the show
 artist_size: 2
 show_size: 4
 header_image: